Heisenbeers/TStreamer---Peerflix-GUI/README.md

 Info:

-TSreamer allows you to stream torrents, as if you already had downloaded a movie or tv episode.
+TStreamer allows you to stream torrents, as if you already had downloaded a movie or tv episode.

 Guide: Open TStreamer -> click the traymenu -> click "Find Movies & series -> copy the torrent link -> TStreamer GUI will appear ->
 Choose your options ->  click play